Smart Financial Moves With Your Current Mortgage

 Using your raises to pay down your mortgage faster

 Let's assume you're a fortunate worker who actually gets a raise once in a while.
-Chris Durheim, founder of Cottage Grove, Wisconsin-based WhysWorks and the Keep Thrifty personal-finance blog, says that you should you use the extra money you receive each month from your raise to pay down your mortgage faster.
+Chris Durheim, founder of Cottage Grove, Wisconsin-based WhysWorks and the Keep Thrifty personal-finance blog, says that you should use the extra money you receive each month from your raise to pay down your mortgage faster.

 Say you get a raise that boosts your monthly paycheck by $150.
 Durheim recommends that you increase your monthly mortgage payment by $150, making sure that your mortgage provider knows that you want this extra payment to go toward reducing your principal balance.